mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingQueryContext.md

 ## Conclusion

-In this article, we explored how to utilize the `QueryContext` to customize query behavior, and even use it as a tool for dependency injection within queries. `QueryContext` can be extended with custom properties like the SwiftUI `EnvironmentValues`, and queries even have the opportunity to setup the context before fetching.
+In this article, we explored how to utilize the `OperationContext` to customize query behavior, and even use it as a tool for dependency injection within queries. `OperationContext` can be extended with custom properties like the SwiftUI `EnvironmentValues`, and queries even have the opportunity to setup the context before fetching.